ADGEfficiency/adgefficiency.github.io/_posts/2016-12-08-energy-basics-ambient-temperature-impact-on-gas-turbine-performance.md

 **Figure 1 - Effect of ambient temperature on gas turbine performance** *Rahman et. al (2011) - Thermodynamic performance analysis of gas-turbine power-plant*

 De Sa & Zubaidy (2011) proposed an empirical relationship for a 265 MW gas turbine.
-This gives us a rough rule of thumbof a 1% efficiency reduction and 5% reduction in output for every 10 °C change.
+This gives us a rough rule of thumb of a 1% efficiency reduction and 5% reduction in output for every 10 °C change.

 > For every K rise in ambient temperature above ISO conditions the Gas Turbine loses 0.1% in terms of thermal efficiency and 1.47 MW of its Gross (useful) Power Output.